 Traditionally known as Car-rang-gel, the area holds special significance for the local Gayamagal People and was used by the koradgee (medicine men and women healers) to perform spiritual ceremonies and ritual.
-Their way of life is evidenced by rock engravings, rock art, campsites, burials, and middens.

 In 1788, the first European settlers made contact with local Aboriginals at North Head, and in 1790, a misunderstanding saw Governor Arthur Phillip speared in the shoulder at a feast conducted over a beached whale.
 Three Aboriginal men in the area, called Arabanoo, Bennelong and Colbee, were captured by European settlers with the intention of using them as interpreters.
 These events are of national significance because of the influence they had over the relationships between Aboriginal People and the colonists.